whitneyburton/portfolios/students/1804-front/nick-dambrosio/20180607-nick-dambrosio-m1.markdown

-ARIA all interactive elements should have an aria-label HTML Be careful with elements with only one child use cdn version of jquery GIT Make sure to use imperative present voice, be more descriptive with description JS Make sure you are using parameters in your functions, e.g. IdeaCard id paramete
+ARIA all interactive elements should have an aria-label HTML Be careful with elements with only one child use cdn version of jquery GIT Make sure to use imperative present voice, be more descriptive with description JS Make sure you are using parameters in your functions, e.g. IdeaCard id parameter

 (feedback to me)